musprodev/TeleBot/README.md

 python smsbot.py members.csv
 ```
 - Follow the prompts to select the messaging mode (by user ID or username) and enter your message.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request.

 ### Disclaimer
 > Don't use this script on your main account, adviced to use an alt account because of bans and restrictions.